Elizabeth Holmes and the Theranos Blood Test Scam

 SEC (Securities and Exchange Commission) Prosecutes Holmes and Balwani

-After an investigation lasting more than 2 years, the SEC found sufficient evidence to prosecute Theranos, its CEO Elizabeth Holmes. and its former President Ramesh Baldwani for fraud.
+After an investigation lasting more than two years, the SEC found sufficient evidence to prosecute Theranos, its CEO Elizabeth Holmes and its former President Ramesh Baldwani for fraud.
 The basis for the prosecution was that their ground-breaking blood-analyzing machine is a myth.
 The claimed technology did not (and still does not) exist.
 It is a figment of Elizabeth and Sunny’s imagination that was kept alive by secrecy and false promises.

 The SEC found a culture of fake results and fear operating within Theranos.
 These broken values allowed Theranos to continue for years to attract additional investment and to deceive the media and public.
 Any queries or doubts raised by employees about the product were denied by the Board.
 Dissent was stifled.
 Only total loyalty to a fake reality was allowed.
 Workers were subjected to threats of job loss and prosecution for breach of confidentiality agreements.